11 best kids’ wellies to stay dry during puddle-stomping fun

 Splashing in puddles surely has to be one of the best bits about being a kid.

-And now in autumn – with plenty of showers to splash in and leaves to kick – the humble wellington boot again becomes an essential part of any young child’s wardrobe.
+And now in autumn – with plenty of showers to splash in and leaves to kick – the humble wellington boot again becomes an essential part of any little one's wardrobe.

 Additional extras and features to look out for include thick fur lining, reflective details, illuminated soles and elasticated toggles around the cuff.

-We tested these wellies in the mud at forest school and on wet days in the park.
+We tested these wellies in the mud on forest walks and on wet days in the park.
 Some have proved so popular they’ve been worn whatever the weather.